santileortiz/readme_test/ReAdMe.md

 Single title with all ASCII characters

-# Spaces-and./signs+are treated+equally?
+# Spaces-and-dashes-are-indistiguishable

-Test plus characters
+Test - characters

+# Spaces and dashes are indistiguishable

+Test a duplicate heading

 # Español con tildes (ÁáÉéÍíÓóÚú)